Eloise (books): Adaptations

-In 2003, two made-for-TV movies based on the first two books were made by Walt Disney Television, titled Eloise at the Plaza and Eloise at Christmastime, starring Sofia Vassilieva as Eloise and Julie Andrews as Nanny.
-In 2006, an animated television series based on the characters of the books, premiered on Starz!
-Kids & Family, featuring Mary Matilyn Mouser as Eloise and Lynn Redgrave as Nanny.
+In 2003, Walt Disney Television produced two films based on the first books, titled Eloise at the Plaza and Eloise at Christmastime, starring Sofia Vassilieva as Eloise and Julie Andrews as Nanny.
+In 2006, an animated television series premiered on Starz!
+Kids & Family, with Mary Maitlyn Mouser and Lynn Redgrave in lead roles.

 A direct-to-DVD animated feature entitled Eloise in Africa was announced in February 2009 but was never finished.
-It would have been made entirely at Animation Collective's New York City facility.
-In 2011, an animatic from the film was uploaded onto Vimeo.

-A film based on Eloise in Paris, starring Jordana Beatty as the title character and Uma Thurman as Nanny, was being developed by Charles Shyer, director of Alfie and Father of the Bride but little, if any, development on the film has been announced, and in 2010 Thurman filed and subsequently settled a lawsuit against HandMade Films for £6m after production stalled and the company failed to meet her initial pay-or-play fee.

-By 2020, the film re-entered development at MRC Film, and was to be written by Beauty and the Beast screenwriter Linda Woolverton and produced by HandMade Films.
-In August 2025, it was reported that a film version written by Amy Sherman-Palladino was casting for the main role.
-In November 2025, newcomer Mae Schenk was cast in the lead role, while Ryan Reynolds will portray an antagonist.
-Sherman-Palladino will also direct, with her co-writing with Woolverton and Hannah Marks, with the film to be released by Netflix.
+A film based on Eloise in Paris, starring Jordana Beatty as the title character and Uma Thurman as Nanny, was being developed by Charles Shyer, but development stalled.
+By 2020, the film re-entered development at MRC Film, with new writers and producers attached.
+In August 2025, it was reported that a film version written by Amy Sherman-Palladino was being cast for the main role.
+In November 2025, newcomer Mae Schenk was cast in the lead role, while Ryan Reynolds is set to portray an antagonist.
+Sherman-Palladino is set to direct, with the film to be released by Netflix.